dennissxz/data-science-handbook/25-graph-related/31-maximum-flow.md

 The same can be done for undirected graphs.

-### Vertex-capacity Max Flow
+### Vertex-capacitated Max Flow

 In reality, capacities are often defined on vertices, such as computer networks.
-There are algorithms to solve vertex-capacity max-flow problem.

-Vertex-capacity max-flow: capacity constraints are on vertices.
 Each vertex has capacity constraint $c(v)$.
+The capacity constraints are on vertices: the total inflow into any vertex $v$ is at most $c(v)$.
+The conservation becomes: for each vertex, outflow = inflow.
+How to find a maximum flow?

+We reduce this problem to the usual max flow problem buy convert an vertex-capacitated max flow problem instance $I_V$ into an edge-capacitated problem instance $I_E$, and show that we can solve $I_V$ by solving $I_E$.

 Assign infinite capacity to all edges.
 Convert each vertex to two vertices connected by an edge, with edge weight $c(e) = c(v)$.
 Equivalent.